Jvs34/gmod_predictedentities/README.md

 Inherited properties:

-Static variables, not to be modified in real tmie
+Static variables, not to be modified in real time

 SHARED ENT.IsPredictedEnt